 Maintaining the HVAC system in your Metairie, Louisiana, home is vital to ensuring your home’s comfort and keeping your system running as long as possible.
 To ensure your system is running smoothly, it is crucial to stay on top of possible problems.
-One issue you don’t want to ignore is if your Metairie, LA heat smells like burning plastic.
-A burning smell can indicate several issues, including:
+One issue you don’t want to ignore is if your HVAC system smells like it is burning.
+Some issues a burning smell can indicate include:

 A Clogged Air Filter